FreeCAD/FreeCAD-documentation/wiki/Draft_CloseLine.md

 See also: [Preferences Editor](Preferences_Editor.md) and [Draft Preferences](Draft_Preferences.md).

--   To change the number of decimals used for the input of coordinates: {{MenuCommand|Edit → Preferences... → General → Units → Units settings → Number of decimals}}.
+-   To change the number of decimals used for the input of coordinates: **Edit → Preferences... → General → Units → Units settings → Number of decimals**.
--   To change the initial value of filled mode: {{MenuCommand|Edit → Preferences... → Draft → General settings → Draft tools options → Fill objects with faces whenever possible}}.
+-   To change the initial value of filled mode: **Edit → Preferences... → Draft → General settings → Draft tools options → Fill objects with faces whenever possible**.
 Changing the filled mode in a task panel will override this preference for the current FreeCAD session.

 ## Properties